supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-04.md

    ![](media/standard-joke-flow-create.png)

-1. A **standard-joke-flow** will be created in the following structure.
+1. A **standard-joke-flow** will be created in the following structure:

    ![](media/standard-joke-flow-structure.png)